614 N Whitewater Park Blvd

 Until his death in 2008, Esther and J.R.
 Simplot sponsored numerous artistic efforts.
 Their commitment to the arts have enriched the lives of performers and audiences alike throughout the Treasure Valley.

 Dog Off-Leash Area

 All areas of Esther Simplot Park are available for off-leash use from November 1 - March 31, Sunrise to Sunset, with the exception of the Greenbelt, parking lots and roadways, and playground.
-A full time dog off-leash park is available for use the remainder of the year, on the far north end of the park.
+A full time dog off-leash park is available for use year round, in the northern end of the park.
 Please see the park master plan for details.

 Dogs and the owners are required to follow the City's leash and pick-up ordinance going to and coming from the designated off-leash area, and follow all Dog Off-Leash Rules and Regulations while visiting the park

 Wondering about where to fish in Boise ponds?
 The Idaho Department of Fish & Game stocks several ponds in city parks maintained by the Boise Parks & Recreation.
 For the stocking schedule, see Idaho Fish & Game Stocking Information.